twpol/formula-1-lap-charts/README.md

 # Formula 1 Lap Charts

-Command-line tool which generates lap-by-lap gap data for charts.
+Command-line tool for generating a lap-by-lap spreadsheet of gaps for charts.

 ## Usage